Azerbaijan Airlines plane crash: Is Russia responsible? – DW – 12/27/2024

 Reactions in Baku

 In Baku, the authorities seem less patient.
 Sources in the Azerbaijani government have leaked the preliminary results of the investigation to the press.
-According to Euronews and Reuters news agency that cite their sources, the plane might have mistakenly been struck by the Russian Pantsir-S air defense missile-gun system, and the aircraft's communication "was paralyzed" by electronic warfare systems as it approached Grozny.
+According to sources cited by Euronews and the Reuters news agency, the plane might have mistakenly been struck by the Russian Pantsir-S1 air defense missile-gun system, and the aircraft's communication "was paralyzed" by electronic warfare systems as it approached Grozny.

 "No one claims that it was done on purpose.
-However, taking into account the established facts, Baku expects the Russian side to confess to the shooting down of the Azerbaijani aircraft," Reuters cited a source.
+However, taking into account the established facts, Baku expects the Russian side to confess to the shooting down of the Azerbaijani aircraft," the source, who had knowledge of the preliminary findings of Azerbaijan's investigation, told Reuters.

-In another article published by the local news website Day.Az on Friday, the sources in the President's office of Azerbaijan abruptly refused to accept any help offered by the Chechen authorities.
+In another article published by the local news website Day.Az on Friday, sources in the Azerbaijani president's offices said they had abruptly refused to accept any help offered by the Chechen authorities in Grozny.

 "We are providing and will continue to provide the necessary assistance to our citizens.
 Azerbaijan demands recognition of the fact, an apology, and the payment of appropriate compensations," a source said.